Virtual Activities & Fun Learning Resources

 Our Pre-Prep team have put together some optional fun and interesting challenges for our children.
 See the documents below to find out more.

 Inspired by the Pre-Prep team, Mrs Prowse has created a Reading Challenge for all ages.
-Take a look at the document below.
+Take a look at the document at the bottom of the page.

 Mrs Essling encourages you to take part in the Rainbow project: Create a rainbow picture to display in your window so that children can go rainbow spotting whilst out for walks.
 It's a way of bringing families together at home to create a rainbow and making people smile if they are spotted in windows.
 It's also showing that we are all in this together.
 You can use collage, crayons, paint, pencils pens… Just make them bright and cheerful so they can be seen clearly from the road.